wix-incubator/isolated-runtime/packages/vm2-babel-compiler/README.md

 # VM2 Babel Compiler

 A module for compiling nodejs code with Babel.

-Since node.js supports almost everything natively, this module only uses the `@babel/plugin-transform-modules-commonjs` plugin to support `import/export` in `.js` files.
+Since newer versions of node.js (8 and above) support almost everything natively, this module only uses the `@babel/plugin-transform-modules-commonjs` plugin to transpile `import/export` to `require` and `module.exports`.

 ## Getting Started
-Install vm2-babel-compiler:
+Install:

 ```npm install --save vm2-babel-compiler```

 A basic usage example: